Zaniboy987/nazar_azan_proj3/readme.txt

 2. For compiling the executable for the lcs program
 > ./lcs <input-string1> <input-string2>

+- For lcs.cpp, the output will be printed on the terminal

 3. For compiling the executable for the floyd program
 > ./floyd <graph-file>

+- For floyd.cpp, the output can be accessed by the 'cat' command or by 'output.txt' directly

 4. For clearing the executables
 > make clean